 Reciprocal Verbs and Reciprocal Pronouns

-You can use reciprocal verbs to indicate that two or more people are performing an action on one another.
-The most common translation is that two or more people do something to or with each other.
+- Reciprocal verbs show that two or more people are performing an action on one another.

-Reciprocal verbs are a combination of a verb and a reciprocal pronoun.
-Since reciprocal actions are always two or more people performing an action on or to each other, there are only 3 reciprocal pronouns, and all of them are plural.
+Reciprocal verbs are formed by combination of a verb and a reciprocal pronoun.
+Since reciprocal actions always involve two or more people, only plural pronouns are considered reciprocal.
+A list of these pronouns is given in the table below.

 List of Reciprocal Pronouns

-Note that reciprocal pronouns have the exact same forms as reflexive pronouns.
-To differentiate a reflexive action from a reciprocal action, the use of expressions such as uno al otro , uno a otro , mutuamente , recíprocamente , entre sí , etc. can be added to a phrase to show the subjects are performing the action on each other rather than themselves.
+Sentences with reciprocal actions sometimes look just like sentences with reflexive actions.
+To differentiate a reflexive action from a reciprocal action, the use of expressions such as uno al otro , uno a otro , mutuamente , recíprocamente , entre sí , etc. can be added to a phrase to show the subjects are performing the action on each other.
 All these expressions can be roughly translated as each other, one another or mutually.

 List of Common Reciprocal Verbs

 Below you'll find a list of verbs that are common used to talk about reciprocal actions.

 |to hug each other|

 |to help each other|